SPOTLIGHT ON: Carmen Bauman

 “The name was actually my husband’s idea,” admitted Bauman.
 “He said my business should be a place where the grass is always greener!”

-Bauman, a new HGAR Board of Directors member this year, is also an attorney who left her own law firm to start her real estate firm.
+Bauman, a new member of the HGAR Board of Directors this year, is also an attorney who left her own law firm to start her real estate firm.
 She and her husband Timothy, also an attorney, had actually been working both Green Grass and Bauman Law Group simultaneously until they decided she would concentrate on real estate, and he, on the law.
 “I often tell people that it was ‘wonderfully terrible’ when my husband and I were working together,” she joked.

 Growing up in Queens, Bauman graduated from St. John’s University with a degree in Political Science.
 Her next stop was New York Law School in Manhattan.
 “I came from a first-generation Asian immigrant family, so typically the only career choices for children were either a doctor or a lawyer,” she quipped.
 “So, I chose the lawyer.”

 While still in law school, she began working as a paralegal with Haynes and Boone, an AmLaw (American Lawyer) 100 firm in Manhattan, and later joined the firm as a litigator.
 When she left to start her own firm in Bronxville, she also began dabbling in real estate transactions by helping other people move to Westchester.

 “I soon realized that I really loved doing real estate,” she said.
 “I found that part of my life to be much more fulfilling than anything else.
 It’s great to be able to help people take a big step in their life, and that direct effect on someone’s life is what I treasured.”

 What really surprised Bauman is that her parents are very happy with her decision.
 “They knew it wasn’t an easy choice—especially after passing the bar exam!
 But, they are proud of the fact that I made such a big decision and took on a brand new career,” she added.